Partial fraction decompositions on hyperplane arrangements: Introduction

-Our approach to proving Theorem~\ref{thm:intro-homog} is with commutative algebra: given linear forms $\ell_1,\ldots,\ell_n$ of the polynomial ring $R=K[x_1,\ldots,x_r]$, we study the primary decomposition of the following ideal:
+Our approach to proving Theorem~\ref{thm:intro-homog} is with commutative algebra: given linear forms $\ell_1,\ldots,\ell_n$ of the polynomial ring $R=K[x_1,\ldots,x_r]$, we use the primary decomposition of the following ideal:

-Existence of a PFD of order $d$ for the rational function $f/(\ell_1\cdots\ell_n)$ is equivalent to the numerator $f$ being in the ideal $I_{L,d}$, and our primary decomposition gives an equivalent geometric condition for when this occurs.
+Existence of a PFD of order $d$ for the rational function $f/(\ell_1\cdots\ell_n)$ is equivalent to the numerator $f$ being in the ideal $I_{L,d}$, and a primary decomposition of $I_{L,d}$ gives an equivalent geometric condition for when this occurs.